 As we already mentioned, customer journeys are most often split into three stages—awareness, consideration, and decision.

 Even though this kind of categorization is often the target of harsh criticism, it is undoubtedly useful.
-It will serve you well if you are mapping out the journey for the first time.
+It will serve you well if you are just getting into customer experience mapping.
 It follows the experience from the moment a problem is first encountered to the time it is solved.

 Again, your customer profiles are really important because they may affect this framework.
-This categorization may seem generic, but the more you get to know your customers, the better you will define customer journey stages.
+This categorization may seem generic, but the more you get to know your customers, the better you will define consumer decision journey stages.

 Later on, you will have a few stages like loyalty and advocacy.
 This usually happens when you start defining new goals and keeping current customers.

-If this particular part seems too difficult to master, you can always consult companies such as Convincely or other experts that specialize in creating high-performance customer journeys.
+If this particular part seems too difficult to master, you can always consult companies such as Convincely or other experts that specialize in creating high-performance consumer decision journey.

 Have goals for each stage